From Challenges and Pitfalls to Recommendations and Opportunities: Implementing Federated Learning in Healthcare: From Challenges and Pitfalls to Recommended Solutions and Future Opportunities

 Additionally, many studies relied on private data and did not test their methods on publicly available datasets.
 This practice further complicates reproducibility and fairness in comparisons, as proprietary datasets restrict the ability to conduct fair evaluations and verify results.

-\paragraph{\textbf{Recommendations \& Opportunities}} \begin{itemize} \item \textit{Code \& Model Release:} Prioritize the release of well-documented code and trained models to facilitate independent performance evaluations and advance the field collaboratively. \item \textit{Checklist:} Create a comprehensive FL methodology checklist could improve documentation practices in future studies. \item \textit{Piplines Documentation:} Implement full-stack FL pipelines with documentation can simplify AI development for healthcare institutions, making advanced methods more accessible to users with information technology expertise. \item \textit{Evaluation on Public Datasets:} Encourage the use of public datasets for evaluation is also crucial to ensure fair comparisons and enhance the generalizability of results. \item \textit{Framework:} Extend existing FL frameworks rather than developing new ones should be promoted to reduce the risk of errors and support community-driven validation and improvement. \end{itemize}
+\paragraph{\textbf{Recommendations \& Opportunities}} \begin{itemize} \item \textit{Code \& Model Release:} Prioritize the release of well-documented code and trained models to facilitate independent performance evaluations and advance the field collaboratively.
+However, to balance transparency with privacy, ensure that shared models incorporate privacy-preserving techniques such as DP or HE to safeguard sensitive information. \item \textit{Checklist:} Create a comprehensive FL methodology checklist to improve documentation practices in future studies.
+The checklist should include guidelines for maintaining transparency while adhering to data privacy standards. \item \textit{Pipelines Documentation:} Implement full-stack FL pipelines with documentation to simplify AI development for healthcare institutions, making advanced methods more accessible to users with information technology expertise.
+Modular and privacy-aware pipeline designs are recommended to reduce the risk of exposing sensitive details. \item \textit{Evaluation on Public Datasets:} Encourage the use of public datasets for evaluation to ensure fair comparisons and enhance the generalizability of results.
+Anonymized or synthetic datasets could also be employed when real-world data cannot be shared openly due to privacy concerns. \item \textit{Framework:} Extend existing FL frameworks rather than developing new ones to reduce the risk of errors and support community-driven validation and improvement.
+Incorporating privacy-preserving modules into these frameworks can address both security and transparency needs effectively. \item \textit{Privacy \& Transparency Balance:} Emphasize the importance of balancing open-sourcing efforts with robust privacy measures.
+Transparency initiatives should focus on sharing aggregated insights, generalizable methodologies, and anonymized results while safeguarding patient data integrity. \end{itemize}